 SOC 2 Type II compliance at Exclaimer

-Exclaimer holds an independently audited SOC 2 Type II attestation covering Security, Availability, and Confidentiality.
-Our most recent audit was completed by BARR Advisory, in February 2026.
+Exclaimer holds an independently audited Service Organization Control (SOC) 2 Type II attestation covering Security, Availability, and Confidentiality.
+Our most recent audit was completed by BARR Advisory in February 2026.
+Exclaimer is the only dedicated email signature management provider publicly listing both ISO 27001 and SOC 2 Type II certifications.

 This page covers what our SOC 2 Type II report includes, how we meet the trust service criteria in scope, and where to find the audit evidence your security and procurement teams need.